ftondolo/AbsolutelyBarmyFlorist/README.md

 # AbsolutelyBarmyFlorist
 A program that reads all the ABF files in its directory and creates a series of CSV files for each of the ABF files' channels and sweeps with some minor data analysis mixed in.
+Code **very** heavily based on pyABF sample code.